intuit/user-data-for-fraud-prevention/README.md

 1. Fork the repo
 1. Install dependencies locally `yarn` or `npm install`
-1. Make your changes.
+1. Make your changes
 1. Make sure it builds `yarn build` or `npm run build`
 1. Run the tests (you added tests, right?) with `npm test` or `yarn tests`
-1. Test your changes in your consuming code or using our demo project: [`yarn link`](https://classic.yarnpkg.com/en/docs/cli/link) or [`npm link`](https://docs.npmjs.com/cli/link)
+1. Test your changes in your consuming code or using our demo project: Run [`yarn link`](https://classic.yarnpkg.com/en/docs/cli/link) or [`npm link`](https://docs.npmjs.com/cli/link)
-1. Ensure the code coverage is the same or higher than before your changes.
+1. Ensure the code coverage is the same or higher than before your changes
 1. Create a PR to the `master` branch

 ## How contributors get added to the README